1 Research Purpose

 Before writing your first line of code, it’s crucial to have a clear understanding of what you’re trying to achieve—specifically, the purpose of your research.
 This clarity will not only help you reach your desired outcomes more efficiently but will also be invaluable when collaborating with others.
 Being able to explain your goals effectively ensures everyone is aligned and working toward the same objective.

 We’ll begin with an overview of common research goals and the types of data analysis needed to achieve them.
-Then, we’ll explore how to visually communicate your research purpose, as visual representations are often the most effective way to convey complex ideas.
-Finally, we’ll discuss how to quantify the outcomes you’re trying to achieve.
+Then, we’ll discuss how to quantify the outcomes you’re trying to achieve.
+Finally, we’ll explore how to visually communicate your research purpose, as visual representations are often the most effective way to convey complex ideas.

 Figure 1.1: Descriptive, diagnostic, predictive, and prescriptive analytics, with increasing computational complexity and need to write custom code.